whenuwerehereb4/Practical-Machine-Learning/FinalProject_PredictingAcclerometerCategory_ABBREV_.md

 The first iteration of a random forrest model using default paramaters was found to have both Accuracy and Kappa values above 0.99 and an optimal mtry value of 2 (based on the default setting for *ntree*, i.e. number of trees is 500).

-The final iteration (presented below) was essentially unchanged from this first iteration.
+The final iteration (presented below) was essentially unchanged from this first version of th emodel.
 The only real adjustment to the code was to incorporate parallel processing to improve model efficiency.
 This proved to be a very effective approach, as the model run time (as evidence by the log data also provided by the code) improved by around 3000% with these changes.

 ``` r
 ## Configure parallel processing and trainControl object